Tenebrae (film): "Aberrant" sexuality

 As in many of Argento's films, which apparently tend to eroticize the murder of beautiful women, gender, sexuality, and power are major issues foregrounded by the film.
 The fictional novel within the film is described as being "about human perversion and its effects on society".
 Male and female sexual deviancy is a central theme, with the victims being sexually liberated women who the first killer – conservative TV presenter Cristiano Berti – refers to as "filthy, slimy perverts".
 The first victim is a sexually promiscuous shoplifter, and his next two are the lesbian reporter and her bisexual lover.
 Berti murders the comparatively normal Maria only because she inadvertently discovers his twisted compulsion.
 His "moral crusade" is inspired by – and in his mind given credibility by – Neal's novel.
 Neal's own motivations for becoming a killer are revealed in "Freudian flashbacks".
 As summarized by McDonagh, these flashbacks "expose how the misogyny evident in his books actually stems from being sexually humiliated by a beautiful woman in his youth."
-McDonagh also notes that Tenebrae expands on the themes of sexuality and transvestitism found in Argento's earlier films, The Bird with the Crystal Plumage, The Cat o' Nine Tails, Four Flies on Grey Velvet (1972), and Deep Red (1975), but believes that Tenebraes "overall sensuality sets it apart from Argento's other gialli."
+McDonagh also notes that Tenebrae expands on the themes of sexuality and transvestitism found in Argento's earlier films, The Bird with the Crystal Plumage, The Cat o' Nine Tails, Four Flies on Grey Velvet (1972) and Deep Red (1975), but believes that Tenebraes "overall sensuality sets it apart from Argento's other gialli."
 She says that the film's sexual content and abundant nudity make it "the first of Argento's films to have an overtly erotic aspect", and further notes that "Tenebrae is fraught with free-floating anxiety that is specifically sexual in nature."
 Gracey notes that in several scenes the victims gaze directly into the camera, which demonstrates Argento's "preoccupation with voyeurism and spectacle".

 McDonagh noted that two sexually charged flashbacks are key to understanding Tenebrae.
-These distinct but strongly related memory fragments are introduced repeatedly throughout the film, usually immediately following a murder sequence.
+These distinct yet strongly related memory fragments recur throughout the film, usually immediately after a murder sequence.
 Although the flashbacks are never fully explained, the first one reveals a beautiful young woman's sexual humiliation of a teenage boy, presumed to be Peter Neal.
-The young woman is mostly topless during this first sequence, and she humiliates the young man by jamming the heel of one of her shiny red shoes into his mouth while he is held down by a group of gleeful boys on a pale-white beach.
-The second flashback shows the vicious revenge-murder of the woman some time later.
-McDonagh notes that all of the fetishistic imagery of these flashbacks, combined with the sadistic details of the murder sequences in the main narrative, "set the parameters of Tenebraes fetishistic and fetishicized visual vocabulary, couched in terms both ritualistic and orgiastically out of control ...
+The young woman is mostly topless during this first sequence, and she humiliates the young man by jamming the heel of one of her shiny red shoes into his mouth while he is held down by a group of gleeful boys on a beach.
+The second flashback shows the vicious revenge-murder of the woman sometime later.
+McDonagh notes that all of the fetishistic imagery of these flashbacks, combined with the sadistic details of the murder sequences in the main narrative, "set the parameters of Tenebraes fetishistic and fetishicized visual vocabulary, couched in terms both ritualistic and orgiastically out of control...
 Peter Neal indulges in sins of the flesh and Tenebrae revels in them, inviting the spectator to join in; in fact, it dares the viewer not to do so."